armysquadbyag/voot/README.md

 ## Credits

 Kenil For coding this bot 🤓
-Me for adding heroku support 😌
+\nMe for adding heroku support 😌